dhutapratama/docs/sail.md

 <a name="executing-sail-commands"></a>
 ## Executing Commands

 When using Lets Sail, your application is executing within a Docker container and is isolated from your local computer.
-However, Sail provides a convenient way to run various commands against your application such as arbitrary PHP commands, Artisan commands, Composer commands, and Node / NPM commands.
+However, Sail provides a convenient way to run various commands against your application such as arbitrary GO commands, Artisan commands, Composer commands, and Node / NPM commands.

 **When reading the Lets documentation, you will often see references to Composer, Artisan, and Node / NPM commands that do not reference Sail.** Those examples assume that these tools are installed on your local computer.
 If you are using Sail for your local Lets development environment, you should execute those commands using Sail: